 The weekend cohort program meets once a month (Fridays 12:15-9:15 p.m. and Saturdays 8:00 a.m. – 5:00 p.m.).
 Although primarily serving students who commute from Greater Minnesota and surrounding states, the weekend cohort option is available for students in the seven-county metro area as well.

-For more information about the Master of Social Work program, contact:
+to learn more about our Master of Social Work program